 Digital literacies for online learning (LiDA101) is an open online course.
 The course materials are hosted on this web site.
 Learners participate and interact using their own personal learning environments.
 We will show you how to set these up during Session 0.

 5 things you should do before starting the course

 - Register on this course site (if you haven’t done so yet) by clicking on the “Log in/register” link at the top of your page (or the head icon () when using a smart phone).

-This will enable you to submit microblog posts using WEnotes, manage your registered course blog url and receive course instructions via email.
+This will enable you to post comments on the course website using WEnotes, manage your registered course blog url and receive course instructions via email.
 (Note: As an open course, registration is not mandatory and we publish copies of the course announcements on the course site.)

 - Familiarise yourself with the web site navigation to find the location of the:

 - Review the course guide; in particular, check out the: